kevinpt/evfs/_sources/rst/api/library.rst.txt

 Directory listing
 -----------------

-Directories can be listed by opening a :c:type:`EVfsDir` with :c:func:`evfs_open_dir_ex`.
+Directories can be listed by opening a :c:type:`EvfsDir` with :c:func:`evfs_open_dir_ex`.
 The :ref:`directory access methods <dir-methods>` are then used to scan through the contents of a directory. :c:func:`evfs_dir_read` will return :c:macro:`EVFS_DONE` when there are no more entries to read in a directory.

 .. code-block:: c